Updated: December 2023

-A: Not necessarily, it may have nothing to do with that particular beekeeper, and the beekeeper in question may have their own reasons for not being able to assist.
+Not necessarily, the beekeeper in question may have their own reasons for not being able to assist.
 Find another beekeeper.
-There’s some advice about how to find a beekeeper on the link highlighted above with regard to bee swarm removal.
+Read about swarm removal.

 Q: I’m concerned about the carpenter bees in my garden furniture.
 I want to get rid of them.
 What should I do?

-The leafcutter bees will use the leaf segments to construct egg cells.
+Leafcutter bees will use the leaf segments to construct egg cells.
 They only make a few cells, and will only survive a season.
-They will only take a few leaf segments, and will cause no damage at all to the plant, apart from a few neatly cut away segments of leaf.
-Many people in the know are purposely trying to attract these wonderful little pollinators, so it’s a real advantage to have attracted leafcutter bees and this little bee nest into your garden without having made any special effort!
+Many people in the know are purposely trying to attract these wonderful little pollinators, so it’s a real bonus to have attracted leafcutter bees and this little bee nest into your garden without having made any special effort!

 Q: I've seen just a few bees nesting in the brick work of my garage.
 What should I do?